 Contractor: Forcum & James Lumber Company of Obion

 Description: The building faces south and is a two story buff colored brick and concrete structure.
-The building is located on landscaped grounds of Courthouse Square in the center of the city.
+The building is located on the landscaped grounds of Courthouse Square in the center of Somerville.
 The south front has a projecting porch with four large columns rising to a wide header.
 A cornice runs below the flat roof line.
 On the center of the roof is a large green colored copper dome rising to a clock tower.
+The main entrance is located on the south side.
+In the interior, hallways run the full length and width of the first story.
+In the center is a rotunda bordered with three foot high marble wainscoting.
+The stairs are made with marble.
 The large courtroom is located at the center of the second story.
+The building houses the County Chancery Court of the 25th Judicial District.
+The building was renovated in 1984 to 1985.

 See: National Register of Historic Places – Somerville Historic District